+Counterfeiting and Money-Laundering

-Counterfeiting and Money-Laundering.
-On September 12, 2005, the Treasury Department found that Banco Delta Asia - a Macau-based bank in which North Korea had substantial holdings - was a "financial institution of primary money laundering concern."
-Treasury Department's Financial Crimes Enforcement Center found that North Korea may reap as much as \$500 million annually from counterfeiting, and another \$100-to-\$200 million annually from narcotics trafficking.
-The finding authorizes the Secretary of the Treasury to require "special measures"
+On September 12, 2005, the Treasury Department found that Banco Delta Asia-a Macau-based bank in which North Korea had substantial holdings-was a "financial institution of primary money laundering concern."61 Treasury Department's Financial Crimes Enforcement Center found that North Korea may reap as much as \$500 million annually from counterfeiting, and another \$100-to-\$200 million annually from narcotics trafficking.
+The finding authorizes the veto H.R.
+4653-the Omnibus Export Amendments Act of 1990-with which Congress intended to reauthorize the then-expired Export Administration Act of 1979.
+In his announcement, President Bush stated his intentions to curtail significantly trade in goods and services that lent themselves to the proliferation of weapons of mass destruction.
+See "Memorandum of Disapproval for the Omnibus Export Amendments Act of 1990," Public Papers of the President, November 16, 1990.
+26 Weekly Comp.
+Pres.
+Doc.
+1839.
+E.O.
+12735 was subsequently overhauled by President Clinton with the issuance of Executive Order 12938 (November 14, 1994; 59 F.R.
+59099; 50 U.S.C.
+1701 note).
+The national emergency therein is renewed annually.

-&lt;sup>55 (...continued)
+^{(...}continued)